jackstapleton/rdb-autoscaling/whitepaper.md

 #### Threshold window comparison

-To test the effects, the scale threshold on cost another stack was launched also with four RDB clusters.
+To test the effects of the scale threshold on cost another stack was launched (also with four RDB clusters).
 In this stack all four clusters used `t3a.medium` EC2 instances (4GB) and a roll threshold of 85% was set.
 Data was generated in the same fashion as the previous simulation.